Union of Russian Composers

 It became the official replacement for the various artistic associations which were present before like the Association for Contemporary Music and the Russian Association of Proletarian Musicians, two of the independently directed music committees.
 According to Richard Taruskin, the Union had fully materialized into its full-form well before 1948 and in time for the delivery of Zhdanov's Doctrine.

 During the First Constituent Congress of post-Stalin Union of Soviet Composers, held in Moscow, in April 1960, the composer Dmitri Shostakovich was unanimously elected General Secretary.
 Currently, they are funded by the Russian government, specifically the Ministry of Culture, as well as various other state organizations.

 Priorities of the organization

 Their mission, as stated in 2021, is to contribute to "the moral and ethical education of a modern person."
-They also stipulate key tenants that the Union are focused on addressing, such as:
+They also stipulate key tenets that the Union are focused on addressing, such as: